maicaballangan/maicaballangan/README.md

 ## Fun Fact

 "Fight for Software Architecture!" -- is written in my sticky notes desktop widget whether it's work or personal PC.
 Coding is an art that needs to be preserved.

-The best compliment I received as someone passionate about software architecture is probably when my previous CTO said he had codegasms reading our codebase lol.

 ---